Mental Health Facilities Chino Hills, CA

 Discovery Mood And Anxiety Program Chino Hills

 Discovery Mood And Anxiety Program Chino Hills is a mental health treatment center in Chino Hills, CA, located at 2062 Hunter Road, 91709 zip code area.
 Discovery Mood And Anxiety Program Chino Hills provides residential treatment.
-Discovery Mood And Anxiety Program Chino Hills offers trauma therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents.
-Discovery Mood And Anxiety Program Chino Hills also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
+Discovery Mood And Anxiety Program Chino Hills offers individual psychotherapy, trauma therapy and activity therapy to children / adolescents.
+Discovery Mood And Anxiety Program Chino Hills also supports LGBT, people with trauma and children/adolescents with serious emotional disturbance.
 Additional services at Discovery Mood And Anxiety Program Chino Hills consist of integrated primary care services, diet and exercise counseling and family psychoeducation.

 Olive Vista Behavioral Health Center - 2.6 miles from Chino Hills, CA

 Olive Vista Behavioral Health Center is a mental health clinic in Pomona, California, located at 2335 South Towne Avenue, 91766.
 Olive Vista Behavioral Health Center offers residential treatment.
-Olive Vista Behavioral Health Center provides behavior modification, dialectical behavior therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Olive Vista Behavioral Health Center provides psychotropic medication, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Olive Vista Behavioral Health Center also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Olive Vista Behavioral Health Center include education services, diet and exercise counseling and chronic disease/illness management.
+Some other services provided by Olive Vista Behavioral Health Center include integrated primary care services, illness management and recovery and education services.

 Canyon Ridge Hospital - 4.2 miles from Chino Hills, CA

 Canyon Ridge Hospital is a mental health facility in Chino, CA, located at 5353 G Street, in the 91710 zip code.
 Canyon Ridge Hospital provides hospital inpatient treatment and partial hospitalization/day treatment.
-Canyon Ridge Hospital provides behavior modification, individual psychotherapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
-Canyon Ridge Hospital also supports people requiring dual diagnosis treatment and seniors or older adults.
-Some other services available at Canyon Ridge Hospital include diet and exercise counseling, psychosocial rehabilitation services and case management.
+Canyon Ridge Hospital provides behavior modification, activity therapy and group therapy to seniors 65 or older, adults and young adults.
+Canyon Ridge Hospital also supports seniors or older adults and people requiring dual diagnosis treatment.
+Some other services available at Canyon Ridge Hospital include case management, psychosocial rehabilitation services and diet and exercise counseling.

 Ettie Lee Youth And Family Services - 4.8 miles from Chino Hills, CA

 Ettie Lee Youth And Family Services is one of mental health facilities in Pomona, California, located at 160 East Holt Avenue, Suite B, 91767 zip code.
-Ettie Lee Youth And Family Services provides telemedicine/telehealth and outpatient treatment.
-Ettie Lee Youth And Family Services provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to young adults and children / adolescents.
-Ettie Lee Youth And Family Services also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
-Additional services provided at Ettie Lee Youth And Family Services include court-ordered outpatient treatment, suicide prevention services and therapeutic foster care.
+Ettie Lee Youth And Family Services provides outpatient treatment and telemedicine/telehealth.
+Ettie Lee Youth And Family Services provides trauma therapy, psychotropic medication and group therapy to young adults and children / adolescents.
+Ettie Lee Youth And Family Services also supports LGBT, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services provided at Ettie Lee Youth And Family Services include case management, suicide prevention services and court-ordered outpatient treatment.

 Tri City Mental Health Center - 5.8 miles from Chino Hills, CA

 Tri City Mental Health Center is a mental health clinic in Pomona, CA, located at 1900 Royalty Drive, Suite 180, 91767 zip code area.
 Tri City Mental Health Center provides outpatient treatment.
-Tri City Mental Health Center offers individual psychotherapy, behavior modification and psychotropic medication to young adults and children / adolescents.
-Tri City Mental Health Center also supports people with PTSD, LGBT and people with trauma.
-Additional services offered at Tri City Mental Health Center include supported housing, family psychoeducation and suicide prevention services.
+Tri City Mental Health Center offers trauma therapy, cognitive behavioral therapy and behavior modification to children / adolescents and young adults.
+Tri City Mental Health Center also supports people with trauma, transitional age young adults and LGBT.
+Additional services offered at Tri City Mental Health Center include mentoring/peer support/consumer-run services, supported housing and suicide prevention services.

 Tri City Mental Health Center - 6.2 miles from Chino Hills, CA

 Tri City Mental Health Center is a mental health treatment clinic in Pomona, California, located at 2008 North Garey Avenue, in the 91767 zip code.
 Tri City Mental Health Center provides outpatient treatment.
-Tri City Mental Health Center provides individual psychotherapy, couples/family therapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Tri City Mental Health Center also supports people with trauma, people requiring dual diagnosis treatment and LGBT.
-Additional services provided by Tri City Mental Health Center consist of suicide prevention services, case management and supported housing.
+Tri City Mental Health Center provides group therapy, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Tri City Mental Health Center also supports transitional age young adults, people with PTSD and veterans.
+Additional services provided by Tri City Mental Health Center consist of family psychoeducation, suicide prevention services and case management.

 Pacific Clinics Bonita Family Services - 7.1 miles from Chino Hills, CA

 Pacific Clinics Bonita Family Services is a mental health facility in Pomona, CA, located at 790 East Bonita Avenue, 91767 zip code area.
 Pacific Clinics Bonita Family Services provides outpatient treatment.
-Pacific Clinics Bonita Family Services provides couples/family therapy, group therapy and individual psychotherapy to young adults and children / adolescents.
-Pacific Clinics Bonita Family Services also supports transitional age young adults, LGBT and children/adolescents with serious emotional disturbance.
-Additional services offered by Pacific Clinics Bonita Family Services consist of vocational rehabilitation services, psychosocial rehabilitation services and supported employment.
+Pacific Clinics Bonita Family Services provides individual psychotherapy, group therapy and cognitive behavioral therapy to young adults and children / adolescents.
+Pacific Clinics Bonita Family Services also supports LGBT, people with trauma and people with PTSD.
+Additional services offered by Pacific Clinics Bonita Family Services consist of psychosocial rehabilitation services, suicide prevention services and housing services.

 David And Margaret Youth And Family Services - 7.6 miles from Chino Hills, CA

 David And Margaret Youth And Family Services is a mental health treatment center in La Verne, California, located at 1350 3rd Street, part of the 91750 zip code.
-David And Margaret Youth And Family Services provides outpatient treatment and residential treatment.
-David And Margaret Youth And Family Services also offers cognitive behavioral therapy, activity therapy and individual psychotherapy to young adults, children / adolescents and adults.
-David And Margaret Youth And Family Services supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
-David And Margaret Youth And Family Services also provides integrated primary care services, housing services and vocational rehabilitation services.
+David And Margaret Youth And Family Services provides residential treatment and outpatient treatment.
+David And Margaret Youth And Family Services also offers activity therapy, trauma therapy and group therapy to adults, young adults and children / adolescents.
+David And Margaret Youth And Family Services supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
+David And Margaret Youth And Family Services also provides intensive case management, suicide prevention services and vocational rehabilitation services.

 Mckinley Childrens Center - 7.8 miles from Chino Hills, CA

 Mckinley Childrens Center is a mental health clinic in San Dimas, CA, located at 762 Cypress Street, in the 91773 zip code.
-Mckinley Childrens Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Mckinley Childrens Center offers cognitive behavioral therapy, behavior modification and psychotropic medication to children / adolescents.
-Mckinley Childrens Center also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-More services at Mckinley Childrens Center include therapeutic foster care, intensive case management and case management.
+Mckinley Childrens Center provides residential treatment, telemedicine/telehealth and outpatient treatment.
+Mckinley Childrens Center offers activity therapy, trauma therapy and psychotropic medication to children / adolescents.
+Mckinley Childrens Center also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+More services at Mckinley Childrens Center include case management, psychosocial rehabilitation services and intensive case management.

 Alma Family Services - 8.0 miles from Chino Hills, CA

 Alma Family Services is a mental health center in Walnut, California, located at 18780 Amar Road, Suite 204, 91789 zip code.
 Alma Family Services provides outpatient treatment.
-Alma Family Services offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
-More services available at Alma Family Services include suicide prevention services, family psychoeducation and case management.
+Alma Family Services offers trauma therapy, psychotropic medication and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+More services available at Alma Family Services include case management, suicide prevention services and family psychoeducation.

 Haynes Family Of Programs - 8.8 miles from Chino Hills, CA

 Haynes Family Of Programs is a mental health treatment center in La Verne, CA, located at 233 Baseline Road, P. o.
 Box 400, 91750 zip code area.
 Haynes Family Of Programs provides residential treatment and outpatient treatment.
-Haynes Family Of Programs offers individual psychotherapy, cognitive behavioral therapy and behavior modification to children / adolescents and young adults.
+Haynes Family Of Programs offers behavior modification, trauma therapy and individual psychotherapy to young adults and children / adolescents.
 Haynes Family Of Programs also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Haynes Family Of Programs consist of psychosocial rehabilitation services, supported employment and case management.
+Additional services at Haynes Family Of Programs consist of education services, intensive case management and suicide prevention services.

 Five Acres - 8.9 miles from Chino Hills, CA

 Five Acres is a mental health clinic in West Covina, California, located at 2934 East Garvey Avenue South, 91791.
 Five Acres offers outpatient treatment.
-Five Acres provides psychotropic medication, activity therapy and individual psychotherapy to young adults and children / adolescents.
-Five Acres also supports LGBT, people with trauma and transitional age young adults.
-Some other services provided by Five Acres include family psychoeducation, case management and psychosocial rehabilitation services.
+Five Acres provides activity therapy, couples/family therapy and individual psychotherapy to young adults and children / adolescents.
+Five Acres also supports LGBT, people with trauma and children/adolescents with serious emotional disturbance.
+Some other services provided by Five Acres include case management, family psychoeducation and psychosocial rehabilitation services.

 Aurora Charter Oak Hospital - 9.6 miles from Chino Hills, CA

 Aurora Charter Oak Hospital is a mental health facility in Covina, CA, located at 1161 East Covina Boulevard, in the 91724 zip code.
 Aurora Charter Oak Hospital provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Aurora Charter Oak Hospital provides couples/family therapy, individual psychotherapy and trauma therapy to adults, children / adolescents and young adults.
-Aurora Charter Oak Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at Aurora Charter Oak Hospital include education services, court-ordered outpatient treatment and case management.
+Aurora Charter Oak Hospital provides trauma therapy, cognitive behavioral therapy and activity therapy to children / adolescents, adults and seniors 65 or older.
+Aurora Charter Oak Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services available at Aurora Charter Oak Hospital include education services, court-ordered outpatient treatment and family psychoeducation.

 Pacific Clinics Family Outreach Program - 9.8 miles from Chino Hills, CA

 Pacific Clinics Family Outreach Program is one of mental health facilities in Covina, California, located at 1126 North Grand Avenue, Suite D, 91724 zip code.
 Pacific Clinics Family Outreach Program provides outpatient treatment and telemedicine/telehealth.
-Pacific Clinics Family Outreach Program provides behavior modification, individual psychotherapy and cognitive behavioral therapy to children / adolescents and young adults.
-Pacific Clinics Family Outreach Program also supports LGBT, people with PTSD and people with serious mental illness.
-Additional services provided at Pacific Clinics Family Outreach Program include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+Pacific Clinics Family Outreach Program provides behavior modification, psychotropic medication and trauma therapy to young adults and children / adolescents.
+Pacific Clinics Family Outreach Program also supports children/adolescents with serious emotional disturbance, people with PTSD and people with serious mental illness.
+Additional services provided at Pacific Clinics Family Outreach Program include suicide prevention services, psychosocial rehabilitation services and family psychoeducation.

-East San Gabriel Valley Mental Health Center Fsp - 10.1 miles from Chino Hills, CA
+East San Gabriel Valley Mental Health Center - 10.1 miles from Chino Hills, CA

-East San Gabriel Valley Mental Health Center Fsp is a mental health clinic in Covina, CA, located at 1359 North Grand Avenue, 91724 zip code area.
-East San Gabriel Valley Mental Health Center Fsp provides outpatient treatment.
-East San Gabriel Valley Mental Health Center Fsp offers cognitive behavioral therapy, psychotropic medication and group therapy to adults.
-East San Gabriel Valley Mental Health Center Fsp also supports people with serious mental illness, LGBT and people requiring dual diagnosis treatment.
-Additional services offered at East San Gabriel Valley Mental Health Center Fsp include intensive case management, assertive community treatment and psychosocial rehabilitation services.
+East San Gabriel Valley Mental Health Center is a mental health clinic in Covina, CA, located at 1359 North Grand Avenue, 91724 zip code area.
+East San Gabriel Valley Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+East San Gabriel Valley Mental Health Center offers cognitive behavioral therapy, group therapy and individual psychotherapy to adults and seniors 65 or older.
+East San Gabriel Valley Mental Health Center also supports people with serious mental illness, people with PTSD and LGBT.
+Additional services offered at East San Gabriel Valley Mental Health Center include suicide prevention services, intensive case management and case management.

 Frequently Asked Questions About Mental Health Treatment in Chino Hills, CA